Generation of chirality and orbital magnetization by Stone-Wales-type lattice defects in the Kitaev spin liquid: Chirality generation by defect fluxes: T-matrix and Chern number

 indicating a chirality reversal.
+Similar defect driven chirality reversing transition in Dirac systems has been observed recently in other settings \cite{neehus_genuine_2025,xu_chirality_2025}.
 This has interesting implications.
 In real candidate Kitaev materials hosting SW defects, $t_2$ is determined by the bond lengths of lattice as well as by the details of geometrical deformation to accommodate the defect.
 Therefore, it can vary across materials.
 Depending on this microscopic parameter, the Uniform-flux state would then give rise to different Chern numbers.
+As we shall see below, the uniform-flux defects can also produce different Chern numbers depending on their density.